Alex427427427/obsidian_1/Art/Themes and Subject Matters/Lovelessness.md

 Intense longing exacerbated by comparison and imagination

-Low self worth - love is a thing that others do
+Low self worth - love is a thing that others do (I don't deserve it)

 Low energy to put in the work to escape loneliness